Champagne Salon

 History

-The House of Salon was created at the turn of the century by oenophile Eugène-Aimé Salon, a man so singular in his pursuit of the quintessential champagne that he devoted much of his life to realizing the exceptional conditions necessary to create just one wine.
+The House of Salon was created at the turn of the century by oenophile Eugène-Aimé Salon, a man so singular in his pursuit of the quintessential champagne that he devoted much of his life to realising the exceptional conditions necessary to create just one wine.

 Eugène-Aimé meticulously scoured the entire Champagne region for the parcels of terrain he believed capable of exception; he sought a chalk-rich vineyard capable of yielding the very finest Chardonnay grapes.
 The man was fascinated by the Chardonnay grape, and believed wholly in the transformative potential of a lengthy lees ageing on Chardonnay wines.